FAQ Regarding Benefits

-If you have turned in the required veterans paperwork to the Veteran & Military Student Services Office and it is your first quarter, the delay is likely due to the backlog that happens at the beginning of each quarter.
-You can call the VA to check the status of your claim or contact Chad Springer for more information.
+If you have turned in the required paperwork to Veteran & Military Student Services, requested certification, and it is your first quarter, the delay is likely due to the backlog that happens at the beginning of each quarter.
+You can call the VA to check the status of your certification or contact Joshua Salois for more information.